nickpegg/purple_air_scraper/README.md

 ## Usage
 To use this script you'll need a sensor ID, which can be gotten from the [PurpleAir map](https://www.purpleair.com/map).
 Find your favorite sensor, click on it to bring up the sensor popup.
-At the bottom of the popup is a "Get This Widget" link which will pop up another thing when you hover over it, click the "JSON" link.
+Toward  the bottom of the popup is a "Get This Widget" link, click it.

-That will take you to a URL like `https://www.purpleair.com/json?key=<key>&show=<id>`.
+That will take you to a URL like `https://www.purpleair.com/sensorlist?key=<key>&show=<id>`.
 The `<id>` is what you'll need to set as an environment variable to configure the script.